 Some examples of how you can ensure your reverse auction is a game of skill could include:

 - giving information about previous winning bids (for similar items)

 - updates on the status of current bids.

-These factors may make it possible to apply a strategy to bidding (demonstrating a level of skill or application of knowledge).
+These factors may make it possible to apply a strategy to bidding, for example, demonstrating a level of skill or application of knowledge.

 Your reverse auction must meet the test for prize competitions, and all the elements of a lottery should be present, these include:

 Reverse auctions are schemes where in order to win a prize you must make the lowest unique bid.
 These bids are usually in pence and the item and it's retail value are shown or described.

 You are charged for each bid you make.
 Bids are generally made via text message (at a premium rate) or through registering on the auction website and paying by debit card or pre-purchased credits.

 The prize is won by the person who makes the lowest unique bid.
 As well as the cost of making each bid, the winner is usually required to pay the amount of their winning bid to receive the prize.